JianLoong/jianloong.github.io/_posts/2015-2-3-customising-meteor-with-bootstrap.md

 Now we will proceed to configure the css files and etc. This will be done by only customising the needed components for our site and disabling and enable components as we go.

 Thus we will edit the custom.bootstrap.json.
 By default all the components are disabled, since we are only interested in the select few components for this navigation bar, only those will be enabled.
 In order for the site to be responsive it is important that the responsive elemnts are enabled.
+The reasoning behind this is because you will never use all the components in bootstrap and it will only create clutter loading all the components.

 The end file should look something like this.